aajonusnet/aajonusnet/md/QNA/Q&A Of November 1, 2009.md

 Q: Plenty.
 No, I'm not used to this.
 I've never been here.
 Last times were easy, so I hope to do this time too.
 Okay, a different type of question, but still I think in the realm of your interest.
 My father died about three years ago.
 He lived down in Australia.
 As he was crossing the street, he felt suddenly something in his left side of the body, and he immediately thought it was a heart attack.
 But it didn't disable him.
 He was able, in fact, to drive himself to a doctor, and the doctor said, yes, this is a heart attack.
 You'd better get to the hospital as soon as you can.
 So he goes to the hospital, and they run the tests, and that's the question I want to ask.
 They say, oh, yeah, this is a heart attack, and you have an arterial blockage, they said.
 We need to do a bypass operation.
 While they were doing this test and this and that, he got pneumonia.
 They said, well, we need to cure the pneumonia first and then do the operation.
 A couple of days later, he dies of pneumonia.
 So what happened?
 What do you think happened?

 A: Well, pneumonia is a disease where you're detoxing the lymphatic system out the lungs because you don't do it out the skin.
 So a lot of water forms on the lungs.
 So he probably had some kind of detox, because a heart attack is a detoxification.
 You don't panic, usually you won't die.
 I've had 300 heart attacks, 50 of them put me unconscious after I got the polio vaccine.
 When I was 15 and a half, the third one.
 I had angina and those 300 heart attacks, and then until I was 22 years old, when I started drinking raw milk and raw carrot juice, my heart attacks went away.
 I've only had one in all of that time, and that was about three years ago.
 And that was during a cleanse, when the heart was trying to cleanse.
-The heart was trying to cleanse of the mercury and aluminum from the polio vaccine that's stored in my heart, that was causing a Charlie horse.
-A heart attack is a Charlie horse.
-You either have some kind of chemical causing the cramping in the heart, the heart attack, the Charlie horse, or you've got lactic acid buildup, or you've got some kind of congestive heart failure where the body's trying to push very hard, and the muscles are contracting very hard until they go into a cramp to push whatever congestion is there out.
+The heart was trying to cleanse of the mercury and aluminum from the polio vaccine that's stored in my heart, that was causing a Charley horse.
+A heart attack is a Charley horse.
+You either have some kind of chemical causing the cramping in the heart, the heart attack, the Charley horse, or you've got lactic acid buildup, or you've got some kind of congestive heart failure where the body's trying to push very hard, and the muscles are contracting very hard until they go into a cramp to push whatever congestion is there out.
 So normally your body will go into high blood pressure before that, so the heart doesn't have to work so hard individually in its own tissue.
 It will just make the pump a little faster and irregularly to raise the blood pressure to keep things moving through.
 So a heart attack is not the problem.
 He was going through a detoxification.
 He was already fragile.
 They put him in the hospital, started screwing with his body, created pneumonia.
 They gave him antibiotics for that and killed him.

 Q: So it's antibiotics.
 I thought I'd kind of figured that by reading your articles and books.
 So it would have been better off not to go to hospital.